Erasmus+: School of Economics and Political Science - SPGI

 For instructions on how to fill in the table and information on the documents required, visit the web page Submitting and Changing the Learning Agreement.

-You must fill out the Learning Agreement according to the courses and programmes provided by the partner University and availables according with the Erasmus agreement among the two Universities before your departure.
-Besides, the LA has to be agreed by the Erasmus coordinator of your degree programme and, but only if necessary, the departmental Erasmus coordinator.
+You must fill out the Learning Agreement according to the available courses and programmes offered by the partner University and availableaccording tothe Erasmus agreement among the two Universities before your departure.
+Besides, the LA has to be agreed by the Erasmus coordinator of your degree programme (Referente Erasmus) and by the office in charge of the partner university.

-The Learning Agreement countersigned by the partner University must be uploaded to the Erasmus Student Area on the Mobility Unit platform.
+The Standard European version of the Learning Agreement countersigned by the partner University must be uploaded to your personal area on the Mobility Online platform.

 Always store a copy of the documents.